trackmystories/LIGHT-JET-INC-REDUX-HOOKS/README.md

 To insure productivity that counter can not go below 30 items for each component this is when procurments knows when to restock.

-This Example uses redux with axios GET and PUT request to a remote firebase URL.
+This Example uses react-native, flow for type checking and redux with axios GET and PUT request to a remote firebase URL.

 Aircraft components: